Immigration and employment permits during COVID-19

 - Diplomats, humanitarian aid workers, staff of international organisations and military personnel

-Employment permits are processed by the Department of Business, Enterprise and Innovation (DBEI).
+Employment permits are processed by the Department of Enterprise, Trade and Employment (DETE).

-DBEI will issue employment permits electronically (by email in pdf format) until normal services resume.
+DETE is issuing employment permits by email (in pdf format).
 Your original employment permit and a certified copy will be posted at a later date.

-You do not have to send your expired employment permit back to DBEI within 4 weeks of expiry during the COVID-19 emergency period.
+You do not have to send your expired employment permit back to DETE within 4 weeks of expiry during COVID-19.

-DBEI will allow you to change your start date with your new employment, if you cannot take up the job as a result of COVID-19.
-During the emergency period, you will receive a full refund of your application fee if it is withdrawn because of the emergency.
+DETE will allow you to change your start date with your new employment, if you cannot take up the job as a result of COVID-19.
+You will receive a full refund of your application fee if it is withdrawn because of COVID-19.